IuliaCapralova/Nitrate-Spatial-Modeling-NL/README.md

 ### Data Folder setup

-Next, a `data` folder should be created separately in the root of the repository `Bachelor-Thesis`.
+Next, a `data` folder should be created separately in the root of the repository `Nitrate-Spatial-Modeling-NL`.
 It contains all raw, clean, and aligned input datasets used in the modeling pipeline.
 The folder set up should be as follows: